swiss/fedlex-jolux/doc/classified_compilation.md

 ## URI

-The URI of an entry in the CC contains the following parts:
+The URI of an entry in the Classified Compilation contains the following parts:

 - Standard namespace and path: `https://fedlex.data.admin.ch/eli/`
-- the part `cc/` denotes the classified compilation, meaning that this URI identifies something that is part of the CC of the federal law
+- the part `cc/` denotes the Classified Compilation, meaning that this URI identifies something that is part of the Classified Compilation of the federal law
 - `YYYY/` is the year of the publication
 - `ID` an identifier that has no specific meaning

 ## General Structure

-Every entry in the CC is of type jolux:ConsolidationAbstract.
+Every entry in the Classified Compilation is of type jolux:ConsolidationAbstract.

 :::{admonition} jolux:ConsolidationAbstract
 :class: note
 :name: ConsolidationAbstract
 The owl:Class **jolux:ConsolidationAbstract** is used for entries in the Classified Compilation.

-It is a consolidation because it consolidates different entries from the OC into a single document that shows the current state.
+It is a consolidation because it consolidates different entries from the Official Compilation into a single document that shows the current state.
 The term *abstract* is not so much meant as a summary but as an abstraction.
 :::

 A jolux:ConsolidationAbstract has a jolux:Expression attached for representing the title and abbreviation in different languages of this consolidation because this does not change.
 But there are no jolux:Manifestation these only exist for jolux:Consolidation.